awslabs/aws-sdk-kotlin/README.md

 * [API Reference](https://sdk.amazonaws.com/kotlin/api/latest/index.html)
 * [Samples](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/kotlin)

-See the [Getting Started Guide](docs/GettingStarted.md) to learn how to use AWS SDKs in your program.
+See the [Getting Started Guide](docs/GettingStarted.md) to learn how to use the AWS SDK for Kotlin in your program.

 ## Feedback